Guide to Federal Direct Student Loans

 The law specifies how schools must determine the amount of Title IV program assistance (Stafford and Graduate PLUS loans) that students had earned before withdrawing from Sciences Po.
 The Office of Federal Loans is responsible for calculating the return of the funds.
 All funds must be returned to the US Government no later than 45 days of the date of withdrawal determined by Sciences Po.

 When a student withdraws during a payment period, the amount of Title IV program assistance that has been earned up to that point is determined by a specific formula.
-The date of withdrawal is either the date the student notified the Dean of the Degree Program of their intent to withdraw or the date the student submitted a withdrawal letter to the Director, Dean or Program manager, whichever comes first.
+The date of withdrawal is the date the student notified (via online student area, by email or mail) the academic Office of the Degree Program (any person in charge, Academic Advisor or Assistant, Director or Dean) of their intent to withdraw.
 If the student received (or the school received on the student's behalf) less assistance than the amount earned, the student may be able to receive those additional funds.
 If the student received more assistance than the funds earned, the excess funds must be returned by the school and/or the student.

 Class attendance is mandatory for all students at all times and professors are required to enforce this rule.
-Any absences are reported immediately to the Dean’s office who in turn contacts the student.
-In the event that a student has decided to withdraw from a Program, the Dean’s office will consult with the student's professors to verify the last date of attendance.
-Without an official withdrawal letter, the school will use the last date of attendance to compute the return of the funds (further mentioned as R2T4).
+Any absences are reported to the Academic program who may contacts the student.
+In the event that a student has decided to withdraw from a Program, the Academic office will consult with the attendance records to verify the last date of attendance.
+Without a formal notification (via online student area, by email or mailà, , the school will use the last date of attendance to compute the return of the funds (further mentioned as R2T4).

-In the case where a student notifies the Dean or a faculty member that he or she intends to withdraw, the student is informed of the need to send a formal withdrawal letter to document the date the student notified and to share that information with the Program Management Office.
-Should the student fail to send the withdrawal letter or if there is a gap between the notification and the filing of the form, the earlier date of notification will be used in calculating the return of the Federal loans funds.
-In the event a student receives all failing grades for a period, the Dean will contact the faculty members to determine if the low grades were earned or represent a lack of attendance.
+In the case where a student notifies the Academic Program or Registrar Office that he or she intends to withdraw, the student is informed of the need to send a formal withdrawal notification to document the date the student notified and to share that information with the Academi Program.
+Should the student fail to send the withdrawal notification or if there is a gap between the notification and the filing of the form, the earlier date of notification will be used in calculating the return of the Federal loans funds.
+In the event a student receives all failing grades for a period, the Academic program will determine if the low grades were earned or represent a lack of attendance.

-In the event it is determined that those grades were the result of a lack of attendance, the Dean and faculty will attempt to determine the last day of attendance and use that date in the R2T4 calculations.
+In the event it is determined that those grades were the result of a lack of attendance, the Academic program and Federal loan Office will attempt to determine the last day of attendance and use that date in the R2T4 calculations.
 If the exact date cannot be determined Sciences Po will assume a 50 % attendance and use that date as the last date of attendance.
 Students who do not attend at least one class are ineligible for Title IV funds and all of the loan funds will be returned to the US Department of Education.

 The amount of assistance earned is determined on a pro-rata basis.
 The payment period is the semester for which the loan was certified and the percent of attendance is calculated by dividing the number of day attended by the total number of days in the payment period.
 For example, if the student completes 30 % of the payment period or period of enrollment, the student has earned 30 % of the assistance they were originally scheduled to receive.
 Once the student has completed more than 60% of the payment period or period of enrollment, all the assistance that the student was scheduled to receive for that period is considered to have been earned.
 If the student did not receive all of the funds that were earned, he or she may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, the student may choose to decline the loan funds so that additional debt is not incurred.
 The Financial Aid Office will use the R2T4 worksheets as provided by the US Department of Education to determine how much of the loan may be retained and how much must be returned.